NVIDIA/NeMo-Curator/README.md

   - Volta™ or higher ([compute capability 7.0+](https://developer.nvidia.com/cuda-gpus))
   - CUDA 12 (or above)

+You can install NeMo-Curator
+1. from PyPi
+2. from source
-You can install NeMo-Curator from PyPi, from source or get it through the NeMo Framework container.
+3. get it through the [NeMo Framework container](https://github.com/NVIDIA/NeMo?tab=readme-ov-file#docker-containers).

 #### From PyPi